 The system readily streams online content, including Netflix, YouTube, Hulu, Vudu, CinemaNow, and more.
 Its audio component includes a center speaker, a subwoofer, two front speakers, and two satellite speakers.

-The system plays current-format 5.1 channel audio formats, but also is capable of playing the more advanced 7.1 channel audio format, and it makes excellent use of Dolby Digital and other surround-sound formats.
+The system plays current-format 5.1 channel audio formats, but also is capable of performing the more advanced 7.1 channel audio format, and it makes excellent use of Dolby Digital and other surround-sound formats.

 If you live in a small apartment or condo, or otherwise are cramped for space and want a relatively simple home theater system that is compact while delivering a roomful of outstanding sound, the Pioneer SP-SB0 is for you.